-- In general: - Alpha values of MAX nodes can never decrease. - Beta values of MIN nodes can never increase. - Thus we can stop searching below: - Any MIN node with a beta value less than or equal to the alpha value of one of its MAX ancestors. - The backed up value of this MIN can be set to its beta value. - Any MAX node with an alpha value greater than or equal to - Any MAA hode with an appra value greater than or equal to any of its MIN node ancestors.
+- In general: - Alpha values of MAX nodes can never decrease. - Beta values of MIN nodes can never increase. - Thus we can stop searching below: - Any MIN node with a beta value less than or equal to the alpha value of one of its MAX ancestors. - The backed up value of this MIN can be set to its beta value. - Any MAX node with an alpha value greater than or equal to - any of its MIN node ancestors.